 Costly PRRS Outbreaks Can Be Prevented

-The pathogen Porcine Reproductive and Respiratory Syndrome Virus (PRRSV), that causes infertility in sows and complex respiratory syndromes in pigs of all ages, was first recognized in the United States in the late 1980s.
+Porcine Reproductive and Respiratory Syndrome Virus (PRRSV), the virus that causes infertility in sows and complex respiratory syndromes in pigs of all ages, was first recognized in the U.S. in the late 1980s.
 Despite more than 25 years of intensive research and efforts to combat the virus, it remains a significant threat to swine farms in the U.S. and abroad.
-While productivity losses resulting from the impact of the disease on growing herds have been reduced over the past decade, this progress is offset by significantly increased losses in breeding herds.
+While productivity losses among growing herds stemming from this syndrome have decreased over the past decade, this progress is offset by significantly increased losses in breeding herds.

-While a PRRSV outbreak is not the only risk a sow farm has to consider when allocating capital for operations, it is one that should be given serious consideration, based on its potential to significantly impact production and costs.
+While a PRRSV outbreak is not the only risk a sow farm has to factor in when allocating operating capital, it warrants serious consideration based on its potential to significantly impact production and costs.
 The likelihood of sustaining losses due to an outbreak of aerosolized PRRSV is increased if your operation is located within a five-mile radius of other sow farms.
 The highly contagious virus can travel airborne for five miles or more, and its incredibly high mutation rate makes the development of a consistently effective vaccination program difficult.